AlanFoster/Spring-And-Hibernate-App/readme.md

 Test Suite
 -------

 This project makes use of [CucumberJVM](https://github.com/cucumber/cucumber-jvm) in order to run Behaviour tests written in Gherkin syntax.

 Currently these tests are hooked up to run during the maven verify/integration-tests stage.
-Currently the tests log during maven install.
+Currently these tests also log during maven install.

 To see the results of the tests, they can be found under